paulmrq/ArtBot-Twitter/README.md

 # Artbot-Twitter
 ## First Version of a Twitter Bot (@UneNuitEtoilee) using Twitter API and Tweepy.
 The main idea was to build an easy going script able to post from a folder containing paintings, image as tweets.
 The script could be deployd on a web service in order to be fully automated !
 (This bot is now hosted on a free EC2 AWS server since 17th of November 2021)
-Bots make twitter a cooler place and permit also to see my favorites piece of art each day on the app ! :)
+Bots make twitter a cooler place and permit also to see my favorite pieces of art each day on the app ! :)
 Reminder: This is a 1.0.0, the code is very simple but efficient.

 Some tasks for the future :